ayazmhmd/Ayazmhmd/README.md

 Served the flask API on Hureko Server.
 Details of the project are available here.</br>
 <h2><b>Arrhythmia Detection Using Deep Learning Techniques (Research Project):</b></h2>
 Classified ECG signal using a Conventional Neural Network (CNN) & LSTM.</br>
-Submitted the paper to IEEE Transactions on Biomedical circuits and systems.
-Codes are available here on the GitHub.</br>
+Submitted the paper to IEEE Transactions on Biomedical circuits and systems.</br>
 <h2><b>Disaster Management project of NLP (Research Project):</b></h2>
 Currently working on classification of the tweet of disaster management.</br>
 Almost completed the EDA and currently working on modeling.</br>